PilchardFriendly/cuddly-adventure/Readme.md

 [LogicT](https://github.com/mlang/purescript-logic/blob/master/src/Control/Monad/Logic/Class.purs) has implementations for Array, CatList and a few others.

 This means that, instead of considering the graph as a whole, we can fairly search across the office.

+Note: LogicT approach consumes the whole stack super quickly.
+I couldn't find a continuation implementation.
+Migrating from haskell was sufficientlly difficult.

+Note 2: It's not obvious that we can prune whole search paths, and there isn't a way of keeping memory of previous searches.